emrahcom/eparto/README.md

 [eparto.net](https://eparto.net) is a site for Jitsi admins and users to organize their Jitsi meetings, meeting schedules and attendees.
-This repo contains the related documents about it.
+This repo contains related documents about it.